rewtums/immutablebot/README.md

 ## Running immutablebot

   1. Make your own config file in the config directory.
-The option are self explanatory.
+The options are self explanatory.

   2. Run it using `MIX_ENV` to call the file at compile time.
 If we added `example.exs`, then: